Why Implement a Predictive Maintenance Strategy?

 Depending on the industry, maintenance costs represent between 15-60% of the costs of goods produced, with industrial manufacturers at the high end.
 Moving to proactive and ultimately predictive maintenance approaches reduces the labor costs as well as technician overtime and contract labor.

-Further cost reductions can be realized by optimizing the inventory of spare parts and tooling – parts can be replaced only when failure is imminent, allowing just-in-time-inventory management.
-The yield of consumables can be increased with preventative maintenance driven by asset usage / conditions vs. calendarized scheduling.
+Further cost reductions can be realized by optimizing the inventory of spare parts and tooling – parts can be replaced only when failure is imminent, allowing just-in-time inventory management.
+The yield of consumables can be increased with preventative maintenance driven by asset usage/conditions vs. calendarized scheduling.

 By reducing maintenance-driven disruptions, the hidden costs of poor maintenance that contribute to profit risks can also be mitigated – late delivery, quality spills, high scrap, safety risks, and excessive planning resources.